AlexanderKaran/AlexanderKaran/README.md

 # Hi there 👋

 My name is Alexander.
-I am a JavaScript develoepr.
+I am a JavaScript developer.

 I am the CTO at <a href="https://www.climateclever.org">ClimateClever</a> - a climate-tech company helping businesses of all sizes to accurately measure and reduce emissions, focusing on aggregating supply chain emissions.